 The word 'Scientific Research' has been defined as 'an activity for the extension of knowledge in the fields of natural or applied sciences including agriculture, animal husbandry or fisheries'.
 Such an activity may result in an improved efficiency and thereby increases the productivity of the process.
 So, in order to encourage people to enhance the productivity, government has provided certain tax incentives under this section for expenditure incurred in respect of Scientific Research.
 Such Scientific research may be carried out for the purpose of

-(a) Extension of business; (b) Providing medical facilities to the employees.
-Deduction under this section is allowed in two ways (A) When assessee takes up scientific research on his own (B) When assessee contributes amount for scientific research to an approved body.
+(a) Extension of business;

+(b) Providing medical facilities to the employees.
+Deduction under this section is allowed in two ways body.
 The provisions of both are given below.

-(A) When assessee takes up scientific research on his own:
+(A) When assessee takes up scientific research on his own